JackFrancisD/pyApolloPhotosDownloader/README.md

 ## Modification

+This script can be easily modified to download other photostreams from Flickr.

-If you want to modify and adapt the script for other Flickr downloads, keep in mind that the script only downloads photos in "Original" size from Flickr, and only if the uploader has enabled downloads (the latter has not been tested, to be honest, but I suppose that's the case).
+However, keep in mind that the script only downloads photos in "Original" size from Flickr, and only if the uploader has enabled downloads (the latter has not been tested, to be honest, but I suppose that's the case).

 If you've got Python skillz, you can modify the script to download different sizes, and to circumvent disabled downloads, but it'll take you time.